jacksonkasi0/figma-auto-namer/plugin/README.md

 ## Installation

 1. Open Figma and navigate to the Community tab.
-2. Search for "NexLayer" in the plugins section.
+2. Search for "AutoNamer" in the plugins section.
-3. Click on the "Install" button to add NexLayer to your Figma plugins.
+3. Click on the "Install" button to add AutoNamer to your Figma plugins.

 ## Usage

 1. Open your Figma project.
-2. Go to the Plugins menu and select "NexLayer".
+2. Go to the Plugins menu and select "AutoNamer".
 3. The plugin will analyze your layers and automatically rename them for better organization.

 ## Contributing

-We welcome contributions to enhance NexLayer.
+We welcome contributions to enhance AutoNamer.
 Please fork the repository and submit a pull request with your improvements.

 ## License